 Master Control Program (voice of David Warner)

 - A.I.
-Is a Crapshoot: Figures he can run things 800 to 1200 times better than any human
+Is a Crapshoot: He's a sentient program who kills other programs and seeks control of the Pentagon and Kremlin.
+He figures he can run things 800 to 1200 times better than any human.

 - Big Bad